stanton26/AppDefense/labs/horizon-lab.md

 21. Click **Finish**

 The deployment of the desktops should start now.
 The deployment will **fail** the first time.
-Because this is a Single Node SDDC we need to change the newly created Horizon vSAN policys to **no rendundancy**
+Because this is a Single Node SDDC, you need to change the newly created Horizon vSAN policys to **no rendundancy**
 For that please switch to your vSphere Web Client Console

-1.
+1. Click **Menu**
+2. Click **Policies and Profiles**
+3. on the left side click **VM Storage Policies**
+4. You will find 4 new Storage Policies that will have a random number at the end.
+All 4 needs to be changed: